relaystr/ndk/README.md

 ## not Included

-- ready to use feeds, you have to build them on your own @see examples
+- ready to use feeds, you have to build them on your own (🚫 not planned)
-- file upload
-- nip05 caching
 - create && manage keypairs.
-You have to provide them
+You have to provide them (🚫 not planned)
+- file upload (🔜 planned)
+- nip05 caching (🔜 planned)
-- threading, you can do this on your own if you move dart_ndk or only the event_verifier into its own thread
+- threading, you can do this on your own if you move dart_ndk or only the event_verifier into its own thread (🔜 planned)
-- easy way to get latest contact(or any) list / stream
-- easy way to get metadata or publish your own
-- support for request overrides (you have to close and reopen requests)
+- support for request overrides (you have to close and reopen requests) (🤔 unsure)

 ---